ttm/ml-net-gui/frontend/README.md

 with temporal evolution.
 - Network and text: for visually inspecting networks with text related to each vertex.
-- Multilevel: fo visually inspecting and performing multilevel strategies in networks.
+- Multilevel: for visually inspecting and performing multilevel strategies in networks.